‘BB19’ Spoilers: Jessica Graf Confronts Elena About The Vote Flip, Reveals She Won The Final Temptation

 — Big Brother (@CBSBigBrother) July 27, 2017

-According to BB Clips on Twitter, Elena denied she was “in on” the vote to evict Ramses.
-Elena explained that she is as confused as she is and the whole thing has made her so paranoid about next week that she has been busy studying all night.
+According to BB Clips on Twitter, Elena denied that she was “in on” the vote to evict Ramses.
+Elena explained that she is as confused, and the whole thing has made her so paranoid about next week that she has been busy studying all night.
 Big Brother Junkies shared that Elena swore to Jessica that she doesn’t know anything about the plan to get rid of Ramses.
 It’s pretty clear that Jessica is upset that Josh will be around another week.

 "Pots & Pans" performance by @JOSHMBB19 #BB19 #BBJosh #TeamPetty